pragmint/open-practices/practices/conduct-code-reviews.md

 ### Managing Workload

-* Do we have clear guidelines in place for review turnaround times, and are they being consistently followed to?
+* Do we have clear guidelines in place for review turnaround times, and are they being consistently followed?
-* Are we actively working to prevent long pull requests that can overwhelm reviewers and cause delays in the development process?
+* Are we actively working to prevent long pull/merge requests that can overwhelm reviewers and cause delays in the development process?

 ### Feedback Sensitivity